karimbahgat/chap-site/docs/models/contribute_model.md

-# Promote your climate health modeling research through CHAP
+# Promote your climate health modeling research through Chap

 Have you successfully published a scientific paper on climate health modelling and want to broaden the reach of your developed modelling approach?
 If so, the Chap platform is here for you!